leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

 Mode
    Defines the kind of deformation which will be applied.
-   The figure below shows the 4 modes, applied to a Text object.
+   The figure below shows the four modes, applied to a text object.
    The origin of the object is at the very left of the text.

    .. list-table::